 We believe that Recency and Frequency are two of the most important criteria for lead scoring.

 On the one hand, Recency allows you to evaluate and prioritize activities that are currently happening.
-On the other hand, Frequency will allow you to infer a stronger interest in a prospect that repeats an action in a short period of time.
+On the other hand, Frequency allows you to infer a stronger interest from a prospect that repeats an action in a short period of time.

-Combining these two criteria can be powerful because it will allow you to evaluate which are actions are repeated at a recent moment.
+Combining these two criteria can be powerful because it will allow you to know exactly when a prospect is ready to be contacted by your sales team.

-In HubSpot lead scoring, there is no combined recency and frequency evaluation–you have to choose one over the other when it comes to evaluating your engagement and this may mean missing out on prospects that are ready to close a deal.
+In HubSpot lead scoring, there is no combined recency and frequency evaluation–you have to choose one over the other when evaluating your engagement, which may mean missing out on prospects ready to close a deal.

 To us, it means that when you look at the data that comes out from your lead scoring matrix, you need to be absolutely sure of what you are looking at.
 Seems legit, right?

-Having clear levels of differentiation makes the process smoother for both your marketing and sales team and–definitely–less frustrating.
+Clear differentiation makes the process smoother for your marketing and sales team and–definitely–less frustrating.

-This is something that may be tricky in HubSpot lead scoring as, out of the box, scoring is all done in one field.
-This means that it will be difficult to understand what you are looking at and if it’s the fit or the engagement that is making up your score.
+This may be tricky in HubSpot lead scoring as, out of the box, scoring is all done in one field.
+This means that it will be difficult to understand what you are looking at and whether it’s the fit or the engagement making up your score.

-While effectively scoring your leads, HubSpot lead scoring doesn’t have a dedicated or out-of-the-box Lead Scoring reporting to understand the makeup of your leads, and it will be challenging to understand and tweak your matrix.
+While effectively scoring your leads, HubSpot lead scoring doesn’t have dedicated or out-of-the-box reporting to understand the makeup of your leads, and it will be challenging to understand and tweak your matrix.